flow-storm/flow-storm-debugger/Readme.md

 *ClojureStorm* is a dev compiler.
 It is a fork of the official Clojure compiler enhanced with automatic instrumentation.

-For using it, you just swap it by your normal Clojure compiler at dev time (by using deps cli aliases or lein profiles) to improve your development experience, while making sure you use your normal compiler for everything else (tests and production).
+To use it, you just swap it with your normal Clojure compiler at dev time (by using deps cli aliases or lein profiles) to improve your development experience, while making sure you use your normal compiler for everything else (tests and production).

-*ClojureScriptStorm* is the same as ClojureStorm but for ClojureScript, so a fork of the official ClojureScript compiler enhanced with automatic instrumentation.
+*ClojureScriptStorm* is the same as ClojureStorm but for ClojureScript, so a fork of the official ClojureScript compiler is enhanced with automatic instrumentation.

 ClojureStorm sources are here : https://github.com/flow-storm/clojure
 ClojureScriptStorm sources are here : https://github.com/flow-storm/clojurescript